mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 > *Index* in a database, is a special data structure that stores a small portion of the collection's data set in an easy to tranverse form.

 Which method is faster?
 Using the *index* is way faster.
 It cuts down on the search by the number of pages that the book has.
 Instead of looking through all of them, you just look at the *index* and get the information that you need.
 An *index* in a collection serves the same purpose, but instead of always being alphabetical, an *index* in a collection is a special data structure that stores a small portion of the collection's data set in an easy-to-tranverse form.
+Or put simply, an index is a data structure that optimizes queries.

+You should build an index to support your query.